 SLU's educations creates knowledge which contributes to the goals for sustainable development, both in Sweden and internationally.

-The programme will give you a scientific basis enabling you to identify, analyse and solve problems while taking the animals’ and society’s needs into consideration.
-Teachers within the programme are researchers from various disciplines and as a student you will be kept in contact with current research.
-The courses include various teaching methods, e.g. lectures, laboratory work, seminars, study visits and shorter projects.
+By choosing courses and subject of the master’s thesis you will be able to create a profile for your studies, within e.g. advanced animal welfare and protection, feed Science and advanced nutritional physiology or animal genetics and breeding.
+The programme will give you a scientific basis and research training, enabling you to identify, analyse and solve problems while taking the animals’ and society’s needs into consideration.
+Teachers within the programme are researchers from various disciplines and as a student; you will be kept in contact with current research.
+The programme ends with a Master’s degree project of 30 credits.

 The interest in animals and their interactions with man and society has led to a strong job market for animal scientists.
 Your education will give you a degree of Master of Science with a major in Animal Science.
 As an animal scientist you can work nationally or internationally with research or product development, agricultural/animal advisory services and evaluation, but there are also exciting career opportunities in teaching, information and journalism.